hpi-swa-teaching/GameMecha/src/GameMecha-DemoGame2.package/GMCollisionGameEnemy.class/README.md

-A GMCollisionGameEnemy detects collision with projectiles by having it's mask set to 5 and implementing onCollision: .
-It also it on layer 4 for so that player morphs and projectiles will be notified upon collision
+A GMCollisionGameEnemy detects collision with players by having it's mask set to 4 and implementing onCollision: and will then notify the player of said collision.
+It also it on layer 5 so that projectiles will be notified upon collision and in turn notify the enemy.